Skip to main content

 • Kill any cancer cells that may be left after surgery

-• Ease problems the tumor causes, like pressing on nerves or blood vessels
+• Ease problems the tumor causes, if it’s pressing on other structures like nerves or blood vessels

 Side effects of radiation treatments

-If your doctor suggests radiation treatment, talk about what side effects might happen.
-Side effects depend on the type of radiation that’s used.
-The most common side effects of radiation are:
+If your doctor suggests radiation treatment, talk about what side effects you might have.
+Side effects depend mainly on where the radiation is aimed.
+The most common side effects of radiation for thymus cancer are:

 • Skin changes where the radiation is given